Shapeshifter (Memphis May Fire album): Background and promotion

-After the release of Remade In Misery, the band toured throughout 2023 and 2024, joining Asking Alexandria, The Word Alive and Archers on the All My Friends tour and co-headlining the We Want Your Misery tour, together with Atreyu, as well joining alternative band Anberlin as a live replacement for vocalist Stephen Christian throughout 2024.
+After the release of Remade In Misery, the band toured throughout 2023 and 2024, joining Asking Alexandria, The Word Alive and Archers on the All My Friends tour and co-headlining the We Want Your Misery tour, together with Atreyu, as well.
+During this time, Matty Mullins joined alternative band Anberlin as a live replacement for vocalist Stephen Christian throughout 2024.

 On April 17, 2024, the band released a new single entitled "Chaotic" with a corresponding music video.
 A second single, Paralyzed, was released on June 26, 2024, followed by singles "Necessary Evil" on July 31, "Infection" on September 4 and "Hell Is Empty" on October 9.
 The sixth single, Shapeshifter, was released on November 20, 2024, coinciding with the announcement of the album, also titled Shapeshifter, with its release date and track list.
 On January 8, 2025, the band released the seventh single titled "Overdose" which featured guest vocals from Christian Lindskog of Blindside.
 On February 19, 2025, the eighth single titled "The Other Side" was released.